Find the Google Colab notebook for this example here.

 System Description

-• The product is perishable with shelf life of 90 days.
+- The product is perishable, with a shelf life of 90 days.

-• The authors model and simulate the system to find optimum values of policy parameters (s,S) that minimizes total expected cost per day
+- The authors model and simulate this system to find the values of s and S that minimize the expected total cost per day.

 Inventory Type: Perishable

-Inventory position (level at given time t) = inventory on hand + inventory en route
+Inventory position = inventory on hand + inventory en route

-Review period = 1 day (monitor inventory everyday)
+Review period = 1 day (the pharmacy checks its inventory every day).

-H' = Inventory at hand that expires at the end of the day t
+H′ = portion of H that will expire at the end of day t

 This flowchart illustrates the order and sequence of events that take place at the pharmacy.